Pfizer pledges to ringfence key new drugs in AstraZeneca deal

 "It's very important for me for productivity to ... hold (scientists) accountable, to say 'I'm allocating you capital on a five-year period and I'm going to review that on five-year periods'," he said.

-Pfizer has indicated it could raise its offer for Britain's second-biggest drugmaker from $106 billion, if AstraZeneca is prepared to talk, but lawmakers are deeply concerned about the impact of a takeover on the country's science base.
+Pfizer has indicated it could raise its offer for Britain's second-biggest drugmaker from $106 billion (63.1 billion pounds), if AstraZeneca is prepared to talk, but MPs are deeply concerned about the impact of a takeover on the country's science base.

 The U.S. company has a record of making deep job cuts after past takeovers of companies including Wyeth, Warner-Lambert and Pharmacia.